Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 You must meet certain eligibility requirements to enroll in an HDHP with an HSA.
 If you enroll in an HDHP with an HSA and you are not eligible, you may be liable for tax penalties.

-You are not eligible to enroll in a HDHP with an HSA if:
+You cannot enroll in a HDHP with an HSA if:

 - You are enrolled in Medicare Part A or Part B.